Tardo/OdooTerminal/docs/javascript.md

   });
   ```

-> Note that all input params are strings.
-You may use ```JSON.parse``` to transform them if you need a usable Javascript object.
+> Note that all input params are strings or integers.
+You may use ```JSON.parse``` to transform strings if you need a usable Javascript object.